 Informing, educating and empowering people about public health issues is one of the ten essential services of public health.
 NVHD follows these nationally recognized essential services in its planning and delivery of services.
 The health district seeks to provide accessible health information and resources to reinforce health promotion messages and programs.
 This page provides health education information on various public health topics.

-The Community Health Division focuses on three main areas:
+The Community Health Division mainly focuses on the following:

 - A wide variety of vaccines are available to our community through our Community Health Division.
 The CT Vaccine for Children program offers vaccines for free or at a low cost for children depending on insurance status.

 - NVHD provides flu vaccine clinics throughout the six towns.

 - Coordinate community health education programs, which include; lead poisoning education and evidence-based programs like Matter of Balance fall prevention, and LiveWell with Diabetes Self-Management Program (DSMP), Question, Persuade, Refer (QPR) Suicide Prevention, Mental Health First Aid, and more!

 - Submit grant applications to obtain funds to support various public health initiatives that are important in our community, such as, asthma, lead, fall prevention and opioid prevention.

 - Monitor disease-reporting by physicians and laboratories in order to track trends and impact of disease in our community.